node-red/node-red-nodes/io/mdns/README.md

 `msg.payload` contains the service object on both arrival and leaving.

-`msg.state` contains boolean true or false depending if the service has arrived (true) or gone away (false)..
+`msg.payload.state` contains boolean true or false depending if the service has arrived (true) or gone away (false)..

 Within the `msg.payload` object the most interesting things are: